SergeyBurlaka/Android-Google-Maps-App-Engine-Care4U/README.md

 Just make sign in for Google+ to begin using Care4You app.
 It works because of OAuth2.0  and Google+API.
 You can sign up as manager or employee.

 ### Relationship request:
 Inputting manager email and clicking “Get Hired” employee sends a relationship request to manager.
 Manager gets request from employee and add it to his relationship.
-Manager can see subordinate employee in his contact list.

 ### Manager working space:
 Manager can see employees in his contact list.
 List is implemented [Recycler View List] (https://developer.android.com/training/material/lists-cards.html).